 It’s a known fact that our world is running out of petroleum and other natural non-renewable resources due to the high demand and high consumption in each country.
-In the United States alone, Transportation accounts for 71% of U.S petroleum consumption, 40% of it was imported petroleum from foreign nations.
-The United States might have a few decades left of oil consumption before the reserves are empty.
-Not only that, due to the constant usage of non-renewable fuels, the emissions caused by the usage significantly depleted our ozone layer.
+In the United States alone, transportation accounts for 71% of U.S petroleum consumption; 40% of it was imported petroleum from foreign nations.
+The United States might have a few decades left of oil consumption before the reserves are empty. ("Hydrogen Fuel") Not only that, due to the constant usage of non-renewable fuels, the emissions caused by the usage significantly depleted our ozone layer.
 This explains the need for an alternative energy/fuel, due to the fact that as the ozone layer depletes, there would be less protection against the sun’s UV rays (these rays can lead to skin cancer).
-In 1992, hydrogen fuel was considered to be a very effective and possibly an alternative fuel to petroleum, however this required a lot of funding and research, which paid off in the end in the form of the Hyundai Tucson Fuel Cell CUV.
+In 1992, hydrogen fuel was considered to be a very effective and possibly an alternative fuel to petroleum; however this required a lot of funding and research, which paid off in the end in the form of the Hyundai Tucson Fuel Cell CUV.
 It is an automobile containing a fuel cell (electric car) that is powered by liquid hydrogen.
 It is true that liquid hydrogen is still expensive compared to petroleum, but it is rich in terms of zero-emission, meaning 100% harm-free to our already damaged environment and ozone layer.
-In order to allow majority of the world’s population to have access to hydrogen fuel, scientists need to explore new ways for a more economical production of hydrogen fuel without loosing its efficiency, as it is three times more efficient than petroleum.
+In order to allow majority of the world’s population to have access to hydrogen fuel, scientists need to explore new ways for a more economical production of hydrogen fuel without decreasing its efficiency, as it is three times more efficient than petroleum.
 Hydrogen fuel is the answer to our global crisis.

 Writer’s Memo